Brandon-Wass/Tk_Clockipy/README.md

 # Fullscreen Clock with Alarm

-  A simple fullscreen digital clock built with Python's `tkinter` module.
-Apart from just telling the time, the clock also has a basic alarm feature.
-There is also a menu full of customization options accessible by left-clicking.
+A simple fullscreen digital clock built with Python's tkinter module.
+Apart from just telling the time, the clock offers a variety of features, including a robust alarm function and extensive customization options.

 ## Why did I make this?